egorakulov/games/README.md

 #### Snake

+Tech Stack: Java

-Built using Java, a snake clone that allows the user to press y to restart after they have died, without every leaving the program.
+A snake clone that allows the user to press y to restart after they have died, without every leaving the program.

 #### Pong

+Tech stack: Java

-Built in Java, a replica of the classic Pong game.
+A replica of the classic Pong game.
 Requires two players.
-Complete with an introductory screen that explains rules and how to operate the program, and a game over screen with which the user can play again.
+Complete with an introductory screen that explains rules and how to operate the program, and a game over screen where the user can press y to play again.
 Runs at 60 frames per second.

 ## My Next Project